-This article provides information regarding Rackspace Directory Sync.
-Included is information on how Directory Sync works with your Active Directory and local domains to sync to Rackspace Hosted Email.
-It includes useful information for administrators in their deployment and set up.
-Also includes Product Limitations, Password Requirements and Synchronized User Attributes.
+This article provides information for domain administrators working with Rackspace Directory Sync.
+Included is information on how Directory Sync works with Active Directory and local domains to sync to Rackspace Hosted Email.

-- Same sign-on: Users enjoy remembering only one password for their local network access and their email accounts for a same sign-on experience.
+- Same sign-on: Users have to remember only one password for their local network access and their email accounts for a same sign-on experience.

-- Ease of management: IT administrators benefit by adding and managing mail enabled objects directly in their Active Directory from a familiar Microsoft AD UI.
-Choose which user objects to sync.
-You can choose to sync as little as 1 user in your AD or all of them at the same time.
+- Ease of management: Administrators benefit by adding and managing mail-enabled objects directly in Active Directory from a familiar Microsoft Active Directory interface.
+You choose which user objects to synchronize; you can synchronize as few as one user in your Active Directory or all of them at the same time.

-- Save time: For many larger organizations, Directory Sync service can save considerable effort and time when onboarding new employees and managing password policies.
+- Save time: For many larger organizations, the Directory Sync service can save considerable effort and time when onboarding new employees and managing password policies.

-- Business automation: Rackspace Directory Sync is built to use Rackspace Email cloud’s public REST APIs which makes automating business processes or preserving them simple.
+- Business automation: Rackspace Directory Sync is built to use the Rackspace Email cloud’s public REST APIs, which simplifies automating and preserving business.

 - Cost effective: Rackspace Directory Sync is available at no additional cost.

-Rackspace Directory Sync supports syncing of the following AD objects:
+Rackspace Directory Sync supports the synchronization of the following Active Directory objects: